DARK-Shadw/VirtualCharacter/README.md

 # VIRTUAL CHARACTER🎯
-A playful virtual character that lives on your desktop,creating moments of mischief and entertainment by interacting with your windows, chasing your mouse cursor, more!
-Written in GDScript, with potential integration of game engines to enhance interactions
+A playful virtual character that lives on your desktop, creating moments of mischief and entertainment by interacting with you, chasing your mouse cursor and more!
+Build using Godot engine.
+Made flexibly so that new interactions can be added easily.

 ## Team Name: Algorithm Alchemists
 ### Team Members